evhub/coconut/DOCS.md

 ### Chain

 Coconut uses the FSharp-style concatenation operator `::` for iterator chaining.
-It has a precedence in-between bitwise or and infix calls.
+It has a precedence in-between bitwise or and backtick calls.
 The in-place operator is `::=`.

 ##### Python Docs